Contrails - when do we see them from satellites?

 Besides the information on thin cirrus clouds that can be retrieved from the SEVIRI channels, additional input will be provided by solar channel 1.38 micron, one of the new channels that will be available from FCI on MTG.
 This channel is very sensitive to high clouds, therefore, during daytime contrails will be detectable in 1.38 micron image and the RGBs containing it.
 Figure 14 shows GOES-16 (GOES-EAST) 1.37 micron image (used as proxy for 1.38 channel) in which contrails are seen.

 The albedo of the high-level cirrus clouds is very low (contrails is only about 2-3%), therefore, even when combining with other channels, the 1.37 channel is highly enhanced (up to 0-3% range, or even lower).
 The RGB combination utilising this channel is the Cloud Type RGB, in which contrails, as well as other cirrus clouds, are seen in bright red colours (Figure 15).
 It is also seen that in the area where contrails are present relative humidity at 200hPa was above 80%.

 Contrails or condensation trails (Met Office)

 Contrail shadows over the stratus

-Unusually shaped shadow contours of high contrail clouds, casted over the wide stratus field, were explored through various VIIRS (i.e. FCI proxy) and SEVIRI products.
+Unusually shaped shadow contours of high contrail clouds, cast over a wide stratus field.

 Contrails over the Persian Gulf